Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts

 One important direction of investigation has been in the study of the long-time behavior of such particle systems.
 For finite particle systems, under conditions on the drift vector $\gbd$, it follows from results of Harrison and Williams \cite{harrison1987multidimensional,harrison1987brownian} that the multidimensional reflected Brownian motion describing the evolution of the gaps between the ranked particles has a unique stationary (invariant) distribution (see \cite{PP}).
 It is known that convergence of the law at time $t$ to this stationary distribution, as $t \to \infty$, occurs at a geometric rate \cite{budlee}.
-Rates of convergence to stationarity, depending explicitly on the drift vector $\gbd$ and dimension have recently been obtained in \cite{BanBudh,banerjee2020dimension}.
+Rates of convergence to stationarity, depending explicitly on the drift vector $\gbd$ and dimension have been obtained in \cite{ichiba2013convergence,BanBudh,banerjee2020dimension}.

 In the current work we are interested in infinite particle systems.
-One basic result on long-time behavior of such particle systems was obtained in \cite{PP} which showed that for the infinite Atlas model, i.e. when $\gbd = \gbd^1=(1,0,0, \ldots)'$, the process describing the gaps between the ranked particles in the system has a simple product form stationary distribution given as $\pi_0 = \otimes_{n=1}^{\infty} \mbox{Exp}(2)$.
+One basic result on long-time behavior of such particle systems was obtained in \cite{PP} which showed that for the infinite Atlas model, i.e. when $\gbd = \gbd^1=(1,0,0, \ldots)'$, the process describing the gaps between the ranked particles in the system has a simple product form stationary distribution given as $\pi_0 = \otimes_{n=1}^{\infty} \mbox{Exp}(2)$ {\SB(here and later, for $a>0$, $\mbox{Exp}(a)$ denotes the Exponential distribution with mean $1/a$)}.
 The paper \cite{PP} also conjectured that this is the unique stationary distribution of the (gap sequence in the) infinite Atlas model.
 However, this was shown to be false in \cite{sarantsev2017stationary} who gave an uncountable collection of product form stationary distributions for the gaps in the infinite Atlas model defined as